matheus-vieira/matheus-vieira.github.io/source/_questions_2025_azure/question-13.md

 ---
 layout: question
-title: What is the purpose of Azure Virtual Network (VNet)?
+title: What is Azure Key Vault used for?
 options:
-- Manage user identities
+- Database hosting
-- Provide isolated network environment in Azure
+- Virtual machine management
-- Store files and documents
+- Secrets and key management
-- Monitor application performance
+- File storage
-answer: 2
+answer: 3
-explanation: Azure Virtual Network (VNet) provides an isolated network environment in Azure where you can securely connect Azure resources, control network traffic, and extend your on-premises network to the cloud.
+explanation: "Azure Key Vault is a cloud service for securely storing and accessing secrets, keys, and certificates."
 ---